Justin Ralls – Composer / Conductor

-Ralls’ education includes a Bachelor of Music in Composition from The Boston Conservatory where he studied with Dalit Warshaw, Andy Vores, Jan Swafford, and a Master of Music from the San Francisco Conservatory under the tutelage of Dan Becker and David Conte.
-In March, 2020 he successfully defended his Ph.D. in Music Composition at the University of Oregon where he has taught composition as well as studying with composers Robert Kyr and David Crumb, with additional research in Nature, New Media, and Indigenous Thought.
-His doctoral dissertation, a three-act eco-fairy tale opera Song of the Most Beautiful Bird of the Forest is a synthesis of dance, music, and story, influenced by recent scholarship in eco-musicology.
-In the Spring of 2020 Ralls joined the faculty at Linfield University as an Adjunct Professor of Music.
+Ralls’ education includes a Bachelor of Music in Composition from The Boston Conservatory where he studied with Dalit Warshaw, Andy Vores, and Jan Swafford; a Master of Music from the San Francisco Conservatory under the tutelage of Dan Becker and David Conte.
+In March, 2020 he successfully defended his Ph.D. in Music Composition at the University of Oregon where he has taught composition as well as studying with composers Robert Kyr, David Crumb and electronic music with Jeffrey Stolet, with additional research in Nature, New Media, and Indigenous Thought.
+His doctoral dissertation, a three-act eco-fairy tale opera Song of the Most Beautiful Bird of the Forest, is a synthesis of dance, music, and story, influenced by scholarship in eco-musicology, soundscape ecology, and intercultural collaboration with Ghanaian Master drummer and dancer, Dr. Habib Iddrisu.
+In the Spring of 2020 Ralls taught composition and musicianship at Linfield University as an Adjunct Professor of Music.
 Ralls enjoys the outdoors, hiking, backpacking, birdwatching and reading the works of John Muir and Joseph Campbell.